Florida school shooting victim Cara Marie Loughran remembered one year on.

 “They are just broken-hearted,” he said.
 “The wee family was coming home for the summer, as they do regularly, but that's not going to happen now.”

-No, it won’t and a young girl has been cut down just as she was reaching the prime of her life.
+No, it won’t and a young girl was cut down just as she was reaching the prime of her life.

 We have a president who could not even summon the grace to find the right words, instead blaming the FBI and their focus on Russia for the deaths.